padlocks/anvil/README.md

 [![](https://jitpack.io/v/transfarmer/anvil.svg)](https://jitpack.io/#transfarmer/anvil)

-an annotation-based event system for Fabric.
-It features simple creation of events and registration of event listeners and supports changing method context and modification of event behavior via `ActionResult`s.
+an event system for Fabric that features simple creation of events and registration of event listeners and supports changing method context and modification of event behavior via `ActionResult`s.

 Also see [anvil events](https://github.com/transfarmer/anvilevents).